apache/mxnet/docs/tutorials/gluon/naming.md

 ## Saving and loading

-Because model0 and model1 have different prefixes, their Parameters also have different names:
+Because model0 and model1 have different prefixes, their parameters also have different names:

 ```python